-Consistency with the 2009 MDOT Transportation Plan: The Bryans Road Town Common project is consistent with the MDOT Transportation Plan goals to enhance Connectivity to Daily Life by supporting the planned redevelopment and economic growth of the Bryans Road Town Center.
+Consistency with the 2014 MDOT Transportation Plan: The Bryans Road Town Common project is consistent with the MDOT Transportation Plan goals to enhance Community Vitality and Economic Prosperity by supporting the planned redevelopment and economic growth of the Bryans Road Town Center.
 The state investment in this crossroads will help continue the momentum needed to invigorate the jobs-housing balance in this planned mixed-use area.
 These roadway improvements will also provide safety enhancements for pedestrians seeking to access both shopping and local transit stops.